Adjusted Wasserstein Distributionally Robust Estimator in Statistical Learning: Numerical Experiments

-For each radius choice in each model, we plot the mean squared error of $\beta_n^{DRO}$ and $\beta_n^{ADRO}$ versus the logarithm of the sample size $n$, respectively.
-From the figures, we can observe that the line of mean squared error of $\beta_n^{DRO}$ is always above that of $\beta_n^{ADRO}$, which illustrates that the proposed adjusted estimator has a smaller mean squared error in empirical experiments.
-Recall that we have proved the adjusted WDRO estimator has a better asymptotic mean squared error in theory, while our empirical results show that our estimator also outperforms even when the sample size is finite.
+The estimation accuracy of the estimators is evaluated by the squared error.
+The squared error of the estimator $\widehat{\beta}$ is defined by $\Vert \widehat{\beta}-\beta_\ast\Vert_2^2$.
+We plot the mean squared error of $\beta_n^{DRO}$ and $\beta_n^{ADRO}$ versus the logarithm of the sample size $n$, respectively.
+From the figures, we observe that the line of mean squared error of $\beta_n^{DRO}$ is always above that of $\beta_n^{ADRO}$, illustrating that the proposed adjusted estimator has a smaller mean squared error.
+Recall that the adjusted WDRO estimator has a better asymptotic mean squared error in theory, while our empirical results show that the proposed estimator outperforms even when the sample size is finite.
+Moreover, we compute the difference of the squared error between $\beta_n^{DRO}$ and $\beta_n^{ADRO}$ for each run.
+This quantity helps evaluate the improvement achieved by the adjustment technique for each run.
+To visualize the improvement, we plot the boxplots for each sample size and each value of $\tau$.
+The figures show that most parts of the boxplots are located above $y=0$ in the logistic regression, and all of the boxplots are located above $y=0$ in the linear regression.
+These observations indicate that the adjustment technique can generate a more accurate estimator for the ground-truth parameter $\beta_\ast$.